-Some of the ancient sites, including Ephesus, Magnesia and Hierapolis, are spread across a large area therefore some walking is required although there are usually rest points along the way.
-Much of the sightseeing during the two days in Cappadocia involves walking, sometimes on rough and sloping terrain, but should you want to opt out your National Guide will be able to arrange this.
-Also in Cappadocia please be ready to walk through tunnels and narrow passageways, as well as climb wooden stairways, while exploring the ancient underground city of Kaymakli and other rock-carved sites.
-Please read this tour dossier carefully to assess the level of physical challenge involved.
-We have outlined the physical challenges in detail and urge you to discuss any concerns with us before you book.
-During the tour your guide is on hand to describe walks and other physical challenges in detail, also to explain the options if you choose to skip any of the sites.
+Some of the ancient sites, including Ephesus, Magnesia and Hierapolis, are spread across large areas; therefore, some walking is required although there are usually rest points along the way.
+Much of the sightseeing in Istanbul is also on foot.
+During much of the two days in Cappadocia you will be exploring the landscapes on foot - the walking distances are not far, but the terrain is sometimes uneven and sloping.
+The viewpoint at Uchisar involves around 200 steps up and down.
+In Cappadocia please be ready to walk through tunnels and narrow passageways, as well as climb wooden stairways, while exploring the ancient underground city of Kaymakli and other rock-carved sights.
+Your guide will brief you in detail before each excursion: should you want to opt out, your guide will be able to make arrangements for this.